10 Best Family Vacations in the Midwest

-The Midwest is comprised of states like Illinois, Indiana, Iowa, Kansas, and Missouri, and often doesn’t rank at the top of our lists when thinking about exciting places to take a trip with the fam, but it’s time to think again.
+The Midwest is comprised of states like Illinois, Indiana, Iowa, Kansas, and Missouri.
+This region doesn’t often rank at the top of most travelers’ lists when thinking about exciting places to take a trip with the family, but it’s time to think again.
 In the middle of the good ole United States resides historic towns, picturesque beaches, and exciting adventures, from zip lining to thrill rides—even a certain mall named after the country resides here.
 So if you’ve had enough of the same getaways, pack your bags and set out for these top family destinations in the Midwest.

 Kansas City, Missouri